pgadmin-org/pgadmin4/docs/en_US/schema_diff.rst

     :alt: schema diff dialog
     :align: center

-Use the :ref:`Preferences <preferences>` dialog to specify if *Schema Diff* should open in a new browser tab.
+Use the :ref:`Preferences <preferences>` dialog to specify following:

+ * *Schema Diff* should open in a new browser tab.
 Set *Open in new browser tab* option to true.
+ * *Schema Diff* should ignore the whitespaces while comparing string objects.
+Set *Ignore whitespaces* option to true.
+ * *Schema Diff* should ignore the owner while comparing objects.
+Set *Ignore owner* option to true.

 The *Schema Diff* panel is divided into two panels; an Object Comparison panel and a DDL Comparison panel.